Dune II

-Dune II: The Building of a Dynasty (titled Dune II: Battle for Arrakis in Europe and Dune: The Battle for Arrakis for the North American Mega Drive/Genesis port respectively) is a real-time strategy Dune video game developed by Westwood Studios and released by Virgin Games in December 1992.
-It is based upon David Lynch's 1984 film Dune, an adaptation of Frank Herbert's science fiction novel of the same name.
+Dune II: The Building of a Dynasty (titled Dune II: Battle for Arrakis in Europe and Dune: The Battle for Arrakis in North America for the Mega Drive/Genesis port, respectively) is a 1992 real-time strategy game developed by Westwood Studios and published by Virgin Games.
+It serves as the sequel to Dune (a more traditional adventure game), which came out earlier that same year.

 While not the first real-time strategy (RTS) video game, Dune II established the format that would be followed for years to come.
 As such, Dune II is the archetypal real-time strategy game.
-Striking a balance between complexity and innovation, it was a huge success and laid the foundation for Warcraft, Command & Conquer, Age of Empires, StarCraft and many other RTS games that followed.
+Striking a balance between complexity and innovation, it was a huge success and laid the foundation for Age of Empires, Warcraft, Westwood Studios' subsequent strategy game Command & Conquer, and many other RTS games that followed.

 Plot

 Emperor Frederick IV of House Corrino is desperate for the harvesting of the valuable drug melange (also known as "the spice"), found only on the planet Arrakis, to pay off all of his debt incurred on internecine wars with family members.
 To achieve this, he offers the sole governorship of Arrakis to whichever of the three Houses (Atreides, Harkonnen, and the non-canon Ordos) delivers the most spice for him.
 War begins as deputations from all three Houses arrive on Arrakis.

 The player is a military commander from a House of their choice.
-In the first few missions, the objectives are to successfully establish a base on an unoccupied territory of Arrakis, to harvest spice, and to defeat intruders.
-Later, when the three Houses divide Arrakis among them, the player has to assault and capture enemy territories.
-When the player dominates Arrakis on the world map, the two other enemy factions ally against their common enemy.
-The final showdown is the battle between the player's House against three enemy sides, among them Frederick's forces the Sardaukar (an unplayable elite force whose heavy infantry are particularly powerful).
-The introductory, mission briefing and endgame cutscenes are different for each House, in keeping with their very disparate world views.
+In the first few missions, the objectives are to successfully establish a base on an unoccupied territory of Arrakis, while harvesting spice and defending the base from enemy incursions.
+Later, as the three Houses begin moving against each other territories, missions will increasingly focus on destroying or capturing enemy bases.
+When the player dominates Arrakis on the world map, the two other enemy factions form a temporary alliance with the remnants of their armies.
+The final showdown is the battle between the player's House against both rival Houses, joined by the Emperor's Sardaukar (an unplayable elite force whose heavy infantry are particularly powerful).
+The introductory mission briefing and endgame cutscenes are different for each House, in keeping with their very disparate world views.
 The weaponry and units also vary from house to house.